April Blair

 April Blair is an American writer and producer of film and television.
-Blair has written scripts for the films, Christmas Caper, Private Valentine: Blonde & Dangerous, Lemonade Mouth and Wednesday.
+Blair has written scripts for the films, Christmas Caper, Private Valentine: Blonde & Dangerous, Lemonade Mouth.
 She also co-wrote with director Tom Bezucha, the film Monte Carlo starring Selena Gomez, Leighton Meester and Katie Cassidy.

-Blair is also the creator and executive producer of the 2012 Freeform (formerly ABC Family until 2016) series Jane by Design and the 2018 The CW series All American.
-In 2021, she started writing the revival of Gossip Girl.
+Blair has written episodes for the television series, Hart of Dixie, Reign, The Shannara Chronicles, You, Gossip Girl (2021 revival), and Wednesday.
+She is also the creator and executive producer of the 2012 Freeform (formerly ABC Family until 2016) series Jane by Design and the 2018 The CW series All American.
+In 2025, she developed and executive produced the Netflix series Ransom Canyon, based on Jodi Thomas' novel series of the same name.